stuffmattdoes/react-calculist-client/README.md

 2. Dev away!

 ## Deployment ##
 You shouldn't be deploying my code!
+But if you must know, I host the this client-side portion of the app on my own Digital Ocean droplet at [calculist.stuffmattdoes.com](https://calculist.stuffmattdoes.com)